 From day one of deciding that I was going to do this “Scooter Thing” no matter what, all that determination didn’t really leave me a whole lot of space in my brain to figure out HOW exactly I was going to do ANY of this.

-“Trail by Fire”.
+“Trial by Fire”.
 Yep, I think that about covers it.

 I know there is a country song waiting to be born out of all of this, but for now I stick to trying to write it all down.

-So here’s the back story of what is going on before and after that video.
+So here’s the backstory of what is going on before and after that video.
 My friend who I was staying with was very smartly encouraging me to do a ‘test ride’, to make sure everything would work, and that I knew what I was getting myself into.
 I, for a few reasons that I didn’t give myself any time to think about, didn’t want to waste time in a silly ‘test ride’.
 And by ‘test ride’ I mean even attempting to pack everything I was planning on bringing with me on my trusted little SYM Scooter, Jolene, before I was going to leave.
 De-nial isn’t just a river in Egypt…

 Obviously to me now, I had WAY too much of everything.
 The weight was all wrong, the straps weren’t tight enough… Oi, the list of what a disaster this first pack job was could go on and on.
 So then what happened next?
 Ah yes, let me share with you this wonderful fiasco:

 After I had finally strapped the last bits of whoozeits and whatnots to every inch of Jolene and suited up, I was ready.
 And by ready, I mean scared to the point of hearing a high pitched whine filling the expanse between my ears, that mythical place where my brain once held residence.
-It was that whine that comes on your TV after scheduled programing has gone offline and rings deep into the echoes of nothing.
+It was that whine that comes on your TV after scheduled programming has gone offline and rings deep into the echoes of nothing.
 Adrenaline was raging through my bloodstream and somehow allowing my body to keep moving.

 I saddled my scooter and began testing the new weight by leaning the scoot from side to side.
 My heart started to sound its beat in my ears making the rest of the world fall dull and listless.
 My friend’s roommate moved his car from in front of the 45 degree angle driveway allowing ample space for me to spring into action.